Music of Samoa

-The Music of Samoa is a complex mix of cultures and traditions, with pre- and post-European contact histories.
-Since American colonization, popular traditions such as rap and hip hop have been integrated into Samoan music.
+The music of Samoa is a complex mix of cultures and traditions, with pre- and post-European contact histories.
+Since American colonization, popular traditions such as rap and hip-hop have been integrated into Samoan music.

-Traditional Samoan musical instruments includes several different distinctive instruments, including a fala, which is a rolled-up mat beaten with sticks and several types of slit drum.
+Traditional Samoan musical instruments include several different distinctive instruments, including a fala, which is a rolled-up mat beaten with sticks and several types of slit drum.

 Instruments

 Traditional Samoan musical instruments included a fala, which is a rolled-up mat beaten with sticks.
 It is an idiophone which often accompanied choral singing.
 Another idiophone, a soundingboard, sometimes accompanied the solo recitation of poetry.
 A conch shell was blown for signaling.
 Amusement for small groups and individuals in private was afforded by a jaw harp, a raft panpipe, and a nose-blown flute.

 Samoan wooden slit drums and variants have been used throughout Samoa for over a thousand years.
 There are many uses for these wooden drums, including calling village meetings, in times of war and peace, songs/chants and dance, and signalling long distances in inter-island naval warfare.
 In recent times they are used predominantly for calling chiefly and royal ceremonies as well as contemporary religious practices.

 The five Samoan slit drum variants from largest to smallest are: